Electron-antineutrino spectrum from precision measurements of $^{144}$Pr-decay: EXPERIMENTAL SETUP

 The assembly was placed in a vacuum cryostat and cooled down to the temperature of liquid nitrogen.
 The spectrometric channels were completely similar to the ones used in the ``target-detector'' type spectrometer and included preamplifiers with cooled field-effect transistors, the outputs of the preamplifiers were connected to the CAEN v1725 digitizer.

-The total registered energy spectrum is obtained as the sum of the single event spectra from each of the Si(Li)-detectors and the total energy spectrum of events, recorded by both detectors in coincidence.
+The total registered energy spectrum is obtained by summing individual spectra from each of the Si(Li)-detectors and the energy spectrum recorded by both detectors in coincidence.
 The obtained spectrum solves the response function problem associated with backscattering of electrons from the detector surface.

 The BGO-detector placed on the cryostat cap at a distance of $~25$~mm from the $\rm{{^{144}Ce}-{^{144}Pr}}$ source was also connected to one of the inputs of the digitizer.

 The proposed full absorption original $4\pi$-spectrometer can be used for direct measurements of $\beta$-specta and does not require corrections of the response function for the electrons backscattering from the crystal surface.